Administer Jira projects. Use when creating/archiving projects, managing components, versions, roles, permissions, or project configuration.

 Specificity | Lists multiple specific concrete actions: creating/archiving projects, managing components, versions, roles, permissions, and project configuration.
 These are distinct, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both 'what' (administer Jira projects with specific sub-tasks listed) and 'when' (explicit 'Use when' clause with trigger scenarios like creating/archiving projects, managing components, versions, roles, permissions, or project configuration). | 3 / 3 |
+Completeness | Clearly answers both 'what' (administer Jira projects) and 'when' (explicit 'Use when' clause listing specific triggers: creating/archiving projects, managing components, versions, roles, permissions, or project configuration). | 3 / 3 |

 Trigger Term Quality | Includes natural keywords users would say: 'Jira', 'projects', 'components', 'versions', 'roles', 'permissions', 'project configuration', 'creating', 'archiving'.
-These cover the domain well and match how users naturally describe Jira administration tasks. | 3 / 3 |
+These cover the domain well and match how users naturally describe project administration tasks. | 3 / 3 |

-Distinctiveness Conflict Risk | Clearly scoped to Jira project administration specifically, which is a distinct niche.
-The mention of Jira-specific concepts like components, versions, roles, and permissions makes it unlikely to conflict with other skills.
-It's distinguishable from general Jira issue management or other project management tools. | 3 / 3 |
+Distinctiveness Conflict Risk | Clearly scoped to Jira project administration, which is a distinct niche.
+The focus on project-level configuration (components, versions, roles, permissions) distinguishes it from general Jira issue management or other project management tools. | 3 / 3 |

 Total | 12 / 12 Passed |